emailverifyapicom/docs-rtapi/docs/status-codes.rst

 	These conditions are usually temporary.
 Retrying verification at a later time will usually result in a positive response from mail servers.

+	Please note that setting an infinite retry policy around this status code is inadvisable as there is no way of knowing when the issue will be resolved within the target domain or the grey listing resolved, and this may affect your daily quota.

 :PossibleSpamTrapDetected:
 	A possible spam trap email address or domain has been detected.